binford2k/wash-spotifyfs/README.md

 This requires my own fork of [spotifycli](https://github.com/binford2k/spotifycli) to be installed and on your `$PATH`. ([upstream pull requests](https://github.com/masroorhasan/spotifycli/pulls))

-Then simply drop the `spotifyfs.rb` script somewhere in your path.
+Then simply drop the `spotify.rb` script somewhere in your path.

 ## Configuring